ankitschopra/CrossRegionRDSBacker/README.md

 # Limitation with AWS
-currently there is limit of 5 concurrent snapshot at a time for Cross Region copy.
+1. currently there is limit of 5 concurrent snapshot at a time for Cross Region copy.
 Its a hard limmit from AWS.
 We need to add the functionality here in the script to handle it for now.
+2. Need to skip the Read Replicas from snapshoting.